tdammers/sprinkles/README.md

 The easiest way to do that is to use [Stack](https://haskellstack.org/):

+- Install development versions of the system dependencies; at the time of writing, those are:
+    - `libfcgi` (for FCGI support)
+    - `libgmp` (for Haskell's bignum type)
 - Install stack
 - Clone the Templar repository:
   `git clone https://bitbucket.org/tdammers/templar.git`